Lukis90/adform/README.md

 To run this ETL for the first time, there few things that needs to be done.

-1. You will need to setup database.
-To do this you can run:
+1. First you will need to start database.
+To do this run this command:

-        bash db_first_run.sh
+        docker compose up -d

     command from inside parent directory (same that contains README.md file).
 This will start postgres database and will create necessary table.
-It will ask for root db password which can be found in `sec` directory `db_root_password.txt` file.
-You should see `CREATE TABLE` output at the end incase of success.
+You can find root password in `sec` directory `db_root_password.txt` file.
+You should see `Container adform_postgres Started` output at the end incase of success.

 2. You will need to install python dependencies (again from parent dir):